apurvbharambe/Prometheus_Assignment/README.md

 ## Networking Issues:

 Issue: Connection timeout
-If there are network connectivity issues between Prometheus, Grafana, and other components in the cluster, you might encounter connection timeouts or errors.
+If there are network connectivity issues between Prometheus, Grafana, and other components in the cluster, we encounter connection timeouts or errors.
 Solution:
 Verified network connectivity between Prometheus, Grafana, and their respective targets using command like ping, or curl.
 Check for network policies or firewall rules blocking communication between the components.